FlorianLemarchand/formation_eavesdropping_denoising/PW1.md

 ## 3. Denoising using basic filtering

 In this section you will take a step towards denoising.
-Basic filtering will be used and the quality measured and observed to highlight the limits of such basic processings.
+Basic low-pass filtering will be used and the quality measured and observed to highlight the limits of such basic processings.

    1. Filtering Framework